Joseph94m/ParisClustering/README.md

 In this project, I use sklearn's agglomerative, k-means, mean-shift, dbscan, spectral clustering, as well as HDBSCAN's dbscan.
 So, in total 6 algorithms.
 And for each algorithm, I do 2 versions: one without normalization and one with mean normalization (x = (x-mean(x))/(max(x)-min(x))

 The file named doc.kml contains the data of the touristic attractions in Paris as well as their coordinates.
+The file named Paris-Clustering.ipynb contains the code of the 6 algorithms and the code that extracts the data from doc.kml